-This privacy statement explains how and why Selfie.Live, LLC collects, stores, uses, and shares personal data when you visit our websites or use our services.
+This privacy statement explains how and why Selfie.Live, Inc. collects, stores, uses, and shares personal data when you visit our websites or use our services.
 Reading it will help you understand your privacy rights and choices.

 “Personal data” in this statement means information about you, including your identity, finances, and online behavior.

 “Selfie.Live” in this statement means Selfie.Live, Inc. This privacy statement only applies to the Selfie.Live services offered by Selfie.Live.